-Inpixon RF Video Connector Integrated into Genetec's Security Center Omnicast for Sensor Fusion-Enabled Video Analytics
+Inpixon RF Video Connector Integrated into Genetec Security Center Omnicast for Sensor Fusion-Enabled Video Analytics

 - Automated Alerts: Trigger security alerts when a flagged device is detected on site.

-"We are pleased to have our RF Video Connector certified and integrated into Genetec's Security Center Omnicast," said Soumya Das, COO of Inpixon.
+"We are pleased to have our RF Video Connector certified and integrated into Genetec Security Center Omnicast," said Soumya Das, COO of Inpixon.
 "Our combined solution provides organizations greater insights into their premises with increased security measures.
 Organizations with an established, compatible infrastructure can leverage these tools quickly, without further hardware installation, as we can remotely activate the solution.
 We believe Genetec's established, global customer base will allow for broader awareness and accelerated adoption of our technology."

 "We're very excited to partner with Inpixon, integrating their Indoor Intelligence technology," said Rob Borsch, Practice Leader - Signature Brands at Genetec, Inc. "With the many challenges facing businesses today, from spiking crime to the COVID crisis, delivering a safer, frictionless customer experience and protecting bottom-line profits are critical areas of focus.
 Inpixon's Indoor Intelligence, combined with video, provides security and loss prevention teams with the tools needed to help resolve these challenges and to mitigate losses."